Matthieu-Arn/deNumeris/README.md

       - A simple footer provides copyright information
       - There is no link towards secondary pages on the site or towrds third-party pages
   - Presentation
-      - The landing page includes a picture of the Coliseum in Rome to convey the general theme and purpose of the application
+      - The landing page includes a picture of the Colosseum in Rome to convey the general theme and purpose of the application
       - The input field accepts numbers between 1 and 3,999 (included) in either notation
       - The submit button, when pressed, returns the translated figure in the output field
       - The refresh button, when pressed, clears both input and output fields